-Your report/document has been SUCCESSFULLY ACCEPTED by ICTD.
-(Subject to Verification and Review of the Quality of the Attached Document) Official copy of the submitted document/report with Barcode Page (Confirmation Receipt) will be made available after 15 days from receipt through the SEC Express System at the SEC website at www.sec.gov.ph ictdsubmission@sec.gov.ph
+Thank you for reaching out to ictdsubmission@sec.gov.ph.
+Your submission is subject for Verification and Review of the Quality of the Attached Document only for Secondary Reports.
+Official copy of the submitted document/report with Barcode Page (Confirmation Receipt) will be made available after 7 working days via order from receipt through the SEC Express https://secexpress.ph/.
+Or you may call 8737-8888 for further clarifications.